olgam4/articles/vim-tools/README.md

-# 5 Awesome Tools For Vim
+# Five Awesome Tools I Wish I Knew When I First Started My Vim Journey

 Some years ago, I switched jobs and lended with a mentor who only swore by `Dvorak` and `vim`.
 Although I was not convinced I had the mental space to learn yet another keyboard map, I had heard of `vim` in uni and decided to give it a go.
 As for any good programmer, I had stumbled upon `vim` when working on servers and got myself stuck in a buffer because I didn't know that in order to quit the thing, I had to use `:q!`...I think it has happened to most of us and instead of admitting myself beaten, I had decided that one day, I would use this editor and never be fooled again.